-In Central Vietnam, in the city of Hue, lie the magnificent vestiges of the Nguyen Dynasty.
+In Central Vietnam, in the city of Hue, lie the last vestiges of the Nguyen Dynasty.
 Here, against a backdrop of forested hills with a meandering river at their feet, the Nguyen emperors erected administrative offices, military headquarters, palaces, temples and even their own tombs.

 Vietnam’s feudal capital was strategically built along the banks of the Perfume River, with easy access to the sea.
 Taking inspiration from Beijing’s Forbidden City, the structures within the citadel were carefully laid out to be in cosmological alignment with the five elements, cardinal points and colours.
 The result is unlike anything else you’ll find in Vietnam.

 Take a leisurely amble around the complex and watch Imperial Vietnam come to life in full colour.
 Imposing statues, priceless treasures and intricate mosaics wait around every corner.
-You can almost hear the strains of Hue’s famous court music and smell the aromas of the elaborate palatial dishes presented each evening.
+You can almost hear the strains of Hue’s famous court music and smell the aromas of the elaborate dishes presented each evening.

 Although the Nguyen Dynasty ended in 1945, the symbolic significance of the Hue Monuments–once the political, cultural and religious heart of Vietnam–still echoes today.